rwth-i6/returnn/CONTRIBUTING.md

 The common process of a change would be like:

-* Make sure you read [the documentation](https://returnn.readthedocs.io/en/latest/).
+* Make sure you read [the documentation](https://returnn.readthedocs.io/).
   And also watched the introduction video.
 * If you are new to the project, make a pull request.
-* If you are unsure about some change / extention (e.g. how to implement it, or how to fix it), talk to some of us first
+* If you are unsure about some change / extension (e.g. how to implement it, or how to fix it), talk to some of us first
   (e.g. our internal Slack RETURNN channel, or via mail),